cross-cultural-data-literacy/2021-our-participants/README.md

-# 2021-our-participants
+#2021-our-participants

-A datavisualization project showing te diversity of our participants and their work
+A datavisualization project showing the diversity of our participants and their work